The Great Wildebeest Migration

 The spectacular crossing at Mara River

 Wildebeest arrive at the Mara River in great numbers and gather waiting to cross.
 Upon reaching the banks, the herbivores hesitantly take the initiative of the crossing.
 Assumingly, they are aware of danger awaiting from the crocodiles lying low in the waters.
 Their great numbers come with safety but not in this case, the herd will be thinned as thousands are eaten, crushed or drowned in the river while crossing.
 After a number of days, a courageous wildebeest will choose a crossing point, something that can vary from year to year and cannot be predicted with any accuracy.
 Usually, the crossing point will be a calm stretch of water without too much predator.
 Occasionally they will choose seemingly suicidal places and drown in their hundreds.
 Possibly, once again, this is because crossing places are genetically imprinted in the minds of the animals.

 Migration dangers and thrill

-Kills are common during the migration, especially in dusk, dawn and during the night.
+Kills are common during the migration, especially in the dusk, dawn, and during the night.
 Many Mara Migration Safari videos have been prepared to vividly display the attacks but nothing can be compared to the first-hand witness of the wild attack.
 The mixed reactions of seeing the prey fight for its life from the jaws of lions remind us that life is struggling in the jungle.
 Mostly it is empathetic to see a young one easily attacked and the struggle the mother tries to fight the predator but most often than not the mother loses the calf.
 For the herd, attacks come from every corner from the lions, hyenas, jackals, and even the shy Leopard.

 Return to Serengeti